China keeps growth target at 6.5 percent, stays focused on financial risks

 To hit the 2020 goal, the economy needs to expand at least 6.3 annually over the next three years, officials have said.

-In the government’s 2018 budget report, defense spending saw its biggest increase in three years.
+In the government’s 2018 budget report, defence spending saw its biggest increase in three years.

 The ruling Communist Party last month set the stage for Xi to stay in office indefinitely, with a proposal to remove term limits from the constitution.